These tactile discrimination activities were submitted by Joan, a Montessori teacher in the US.

 Objects can be sorted by size or attributes (rough/smooth) in addition to similarity/dissimilarity.

 use ordinary objects, this is easy and fun to do with a child at home.
 In the pic alongside, the child sorted a mixed selection of pasta into different types without looking.

-You can read the other pages at these links:
+You can read the other pages in the series by clicking on the images below:

 Didn't find what you were looking for?
 Try a search of my site!